fyne-io/developer.fyne.io/api/v2.0/widget/entry.md

 ```go
 func (e *Entry) DragEnd()
 ```
 DragEnd is called at end of a drag event.
-It does nothing.

 <div class="implements">Implements: <code>